wtrekell/OmniGen2/README.md

 - `enable_sequential_cpu_offload`: Minimizes VRAM usage to less than 3GB, but at the cost of significantly slower performance.
   - This works by offloading the model in submodules and loading them onto the GPU sequentially as needed.
   - See: [CPU Offloading](https://huggingface.co/docs/diffusers/optimization/memory#cpu-offloading)
+- `cfg_range_start`, `cfg_range_end`: Define the timestep range where CFG is applied.
+Per this [paper](https://arxiv.org/abs/2404.07724), reducing cfg_range_end can significantly decrease inference time with a negligible impact on quality.

 **Some suggestions for improving generation quality:**
 - Use high-resolution and high-quality images.
 Images that are too small or blurry will also result in low-quality output.
 We recommend ensuring that the input image size is greater than 512 whenever possible.
 - Provide detailed instructions.
 For in-context generation tasks, specify which elements from which image the model should use.